 Vancouver, British Columbia, Canada

-0% response rate · Last login 8 months ago
+0% response rate · Last login about 1 month ago

 Join Couchsurfing to see Katerina's full profile.
 It's free!View Full Profile